 By pursuing a PhD at Concordia's Department of Mathematics and Statistics, you will play a critical role in shaping and advancing the mathematical sciences.
-Researchers in the mathematical sciences tackle complex problems in an array of fast-evolving fields.
-You will investigate research questions and gain expertise in some of the discipline’s most vibrant areas of study.
-Concordia’s association with the ISM (Institut des sciences mathématiques) and the CRM (Centre de recherches mathématiques) allows you to take courses at any of the four major universities in Montreal and to participate in collaborative projects throughout your studies.
+Working within a strong research group under the supervision of our faculty members, you will investigate questions and gain expertise in some of the discipline’s most vibrant areas of study.
+Concordia’s association with the ISM, the CRM, and MITACS opens the door to advanced courses at other Quebec universities, and to internships and collaborative projects in Canada and abroad.
 With a PhD from our Department, you will be ready to pursue a career in academia or apply cutting-edge research to a field of your choice.

 International students: Considering the waiting period involved in meeting the entry requirements to Canada and Quebec, we strongly encourage international applicants to apply early and submit supporting documents prior to the deadline.

 Tuition and fees of the program may depend on your student status, among other key factors.
 Estimate these costs based on the most common situations.

 Funding packages are generally available for students in thesis-based programs.
 They come in the form of awards, teaching and research assistantships are offered at the time of admission to most students to allow them to focus on their research and studies.
 Research and thesis-based students are automatically considered for all entrance graduate awards when they apply to Concordia, provided they meet eligibility criteria.
 No separate application is required.